luord/luord.github.io/content/pages/about.md

 ## On work

-I like helping people improve their code—including where that code lives and how it's written and deployed—and I'm sure I can help you if you're currently facing problems with too much technical debt, a slow or tediously manual development cycle, low testing coverage, problems with observability or managament of deployments, difficulty with feedback loops in the process, or most other problems related to delivering a functional application.
+I like helping people to improve their code—including where that code lives and how it's written and deployed—and I'm sure I can help you if you're currently facing problems with too much technical debt, a slow or tediously manual development cycle, low testing coverage, problems with observability or management of deployments, difficulty with feedback loops in the process, or most other problems related to delivering a functional application.